bakkerme/right-click-enhancer/README.md

 If you want to use this extension day-to-day with your own modifications, I'd recomend just doing a developer, rather than going through the production build steps below.
 I've seen no performance impacts, and either way Edge still won't trust the extension.
 It's just less messing around.

 ## Production Build
-You will need thee Windows SDK installed for this.
+You will need the Windows SDK installed for this.

 Run:
 ```bash